intel/llvm/sycl/doc/design/CommandGraph.md

 On submission, if not empty, the *copy* command-list is sent to the main copy command-queue while the general command-list is sent to the compute command-queue.
 Both are executed concurrently.
-Synchonization between the command-lists is handled by Level-Zero events.
+Synchronization between the command-lists is handled by Level-Zero events.

 ### CUDA